jaisonsantos/state-tax-wizard-44/docs/security/environment.md

    - Assert the initial apply succeeds, a replay attempt returns `409` with `detail.code = replay_detected`, and a stale timestamp yields `401`.
    - Print summary output including the replay/stale status codes.
 5. On failure, inspect the exit message and check `security` logs or Prometheus counters via `/metrics`.

+## Runbook: make billing-smoke

+Validates billing endpoints end-to-end or emits a skip when Stripe is not configured.

+1. Ensure the stack is running and seeded (`make migrate && make seed`).
+2. Set `STRIPE_SECRET_KEY`, `STRIPE_WEBHOOK_SECRET`, and `STRIPE_PRICE_ID_*` when exercising the full Stripe flow.
+Leave them unset to confirm graceful degradation.
+3. Execute `make billing-smoke`.
+4. Output shows either:
+   - `✓` lines summarising entitlements, usage, checkout session ID, and portal URL when Stripe is configured, or
+   - `⚠ SKIP: Stripe billing not configured (billing_unconfigured returned).`
+5. Evidence is written to `docs/certification/EVIDENCE/billing_smoke.txt`.